-This book is under contract with Cambridge University Press to appear in their series Cambridge Elements in Decision Theory and Philosophy (edited by Martin Peterson).
+This book is forthcoming with Cambridge University Press.
+It will appear in their series Cambridge Elements in Decision Theory and Philosophy, which is edited by Martin Peterson.
 It should appear in May 2020.
 Here is the CUP webpage for the book.

 Draft of the book

 Here is the first draft of the book PDF.

 Here’s the current overview: